Version 3.12.0

 GM: There's no need for a roll, since there's nothing keeping you from just doing it.
 You drive your dagger into the eye socket of the warg, who seizes up and drops to the ground, dead.
 [The warg only had 1 injury box.]
 The goblin that was riding it makes a high, keening noise of grief.
 He looks at you with a wild fury in his eyes, and the dead warg's jaw is still clamped on your arm.
 What do you do?

 NPCs have an injury track and any traits the GM wants them to have.
 Traits that don't fit on the Fudge ladder are called gifts (when positive) and faults (when negative).
-NPCs also have behaviors that can be used as GM moves.
+NPCs also have behaviors that can be used for GM inspiration.

 NPCs that aren't supposed to be serious obstacles to the PCs should only have 1 or 2 boxes in their injury tracks.
 NPCs with more narrative importance can have larger injury tracks, up to the size of a PC's.